pooltogether/v4-docs/docs/design/LiquidationPairs.md

 - The code should not rely on oracles, as they support a limited set of assets
 - The code should be autonomous, as we won't be able to manually track hundreds of assets.

-The PoolTogether Liquidation Pair achieves the above goals using a virtual AMM pair.
+The PoolTogether Liquidation Pair is a single-sided virtual AMM that achieves the above goals.

 ## Reframing Consolidation as Swaps